-7 Reasons Why the Women Rule the Royal Family
+Who Runs the Royal Family?
+The Women!

 5. They tackle traditionally taboo topics

-Diana wasn't afraid to speak about traditionally taboo topics.
+The Princess of Wales wasn't afraid to speak about traditionally taboo topics.
 She tackled stigmas surrounding HIV/AIDS and leprosy and spoke openly about her own experiences with postnatal depression—a subject she said "no one ever discusses."

 "By the time William arrived, it was great relief because it was all peaceful again.
 I was well for a time.
 Then I was unwell with postnatal depression, which no one ever discusses postnatal depression.
 You have to read about it afterwards.
-And that in itself was a bit of a difficult time," she told the BBC's Martin Bashir in her 1995 interview.
+And that in itself was a bit of a difficult time," Princess Diana told the BBC's Martin Bashir in her 1995 interview.

-Kate has also continued to learn about postpartum depression.
-In January, she visited the Mother and Baby Unit at the Bethlem Royal Hospital to speak with mothers who've experienced it firsthand.
+Middleton has also continued to learn about postpartum depression.
+In 2018, she visited the Mother and Baby Unit at the Bethlem Royal Hospital to speak with mothers who've experienced it firsthand.
 She also visited the Maurice Wohl Clinical Neuroscience Institute at King's College to hear about maternal mental health challenges.

 Jeremy Selwyn/Evening Standard/PA Wire